AckerlyXu/heima/articles/storage/storage-blob-storage-tiers.md

 4. Select the right storage tier for your needs: Set the **Access tier** to either **Cool** or **Hot**.
 5. Click Save at the top of the blade.

+> [!NOTE]
-> [AZURE.NOTE] Changing the storage tier may result in additional charges.
-Please see the [Pricing and Billing](/documentation/articles/storage-blob-storage-tiers/#pricing-and-billing) section for more details.
+> Changing the storage tier may result in additional charges.
+Please see the [Pricing and Billing](./storage-blob-storage-tiers.md#pricing-and-billing) section for more details.

 ## Evaluating and migrating to Blob storage accounts
 The purpose of this section is to help users to make a smooth transition to using Blob storage accounts.
 There are two user scenarios: